bmolnar91/workbook/module_web_with_python.md

 **Agile** project management:

-- Agile is a time boxed, iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver it all at once near the end.
+- Agile is a time boxed, **iterative** approach to software delivery that builds software **incrementally** from the start of the project, instead of trying to deliver it all at once near the end.

 #### What are the SCRUM roles?

-Scrum Master:
+**Scrum Master**:

 - The team's coach, and helps Scrum practitioners achieve their highest level of performance.
 - In the Scrum process, a Scrum Master differs from a traditional project manager in many ways, including that this role does not provide day-to-day direction to the team and does not assign tasks to individuals.
 - A good Scrum Master shelters the team from outside distractions, allowing team members to focus maniacally during the sprint on the goal they have selected.

-Product Owner:
+**Product Owner**:

 - While the Scrum Master focuses on helping the team be the best that it can be, the product owner works to direct the team to the right goal.
-The product owner does this by creating a compelling vision of the product, and then conveying that vision to the team through the product backlog.
+The product owner does this by **creating a compelling vision of the product**, and then conveying that vision to the team through the product backlog.
-- Responsible for prioritizing the backlog during Scrum development, to ensure it's up to par as more is learned about the system being built, its users, the team and so on.
+- Responsible for prioritizing the **backlog** during Scrum development, to ensure it's up to par as more is learned about the system being built, its users, the team and so on.

-Scrum Team:
+**Scrum Team**:

 - Although individuals may join the team with various job titles, in Scrum, those titles are insignificant.
-Scrum methodology states that each person contributes in whatever way they can to complete the work of each sprint.
+Scrum methodology states that **each person contributes in whatever way they can** to complete the work of each sprint.
 - This does not mean that a tester will be expected to re-architect the system; individuals will spend most (and sometimes all) of their time working in whatever discipline they worked before adopting the agile Scrum model.
-But with Scrum, individuals are expected to work beyond their preferred disciplines whenever doing so would be for the good of the team.
+But with Scrum, individuals are **expected to work beyond their preferred disciplines** whenever doing so would be for the good of the team.

 #### What are the SCRUM ceremonies?

-1. Sprint Planning:
+1. **Sprint Planning**:
    This is where the team meets and decides what they need to complete in the coming sprint.

-2. Daily Scrum / Daily Standup:
+2. **Daily Standup**:
    This is a standup meeting, or a very short – 15-minute mini-meeting – for the team to make sure they're all on the same page.

-3. Sprint Review:
+3. **Sprint Review**:
-   This is another type of meeting, but one in which the team demos what they shipped in the sprint.
+   This is another type of meeting, but one in which the team **demos** what they shipped in the sprint.

-4. Sprint Retrospective:
+4. **Sprint Retrospective**:
    This is when the team reviews their work, identifying what they did well and what didn't go as planned, so they can make the next sprint better.

 #### What are the SCRUM artifacts?